snufflyyy/chip8-emulator/README.md

 # CHIP-8 Emulator

-Another CHIP-8 Emulator written in C using SDL
+Another CHIP-8 Emulator written in C using SDL with a professional ass readme

 ## Screenshots